Ceptea/LOLMotd-Fixed/README.md

-﻿# LOLMotd - BungeeCord Message of the Day Plugin
+﻿# LOLMotd - BungeeCord ONLY

 ## Description
 Since "choice21" decided to leak a very old useless and ratted version of the plugin, i decided to open source this and improve the plugin to keep his version outdated and avoid people getting his rat.